Category: Open Heaven Devotional

 This is RCCG Open Heaven daily devotional for adults and teens.
 By Pastor Enoch Adejare Adeboye, the General Overseer of the Redeemed Christian Church of God.

-The Open Heaven 27 October 2025 devotional for today is THE LORD IS MY HIDING PLACE.
+The Open Heaven 14 December 2025 devotional for today is YOU MUST GROW.

 This is a daily devotion written by Pastor E. A. Adeboye, General Overseer of the Redeemed Christian Church of God (RCCG).